-Many of FHA's traditional borrowers - low-wealth families with minimal funds for a downpayment - left FHA during the housing boom for subprime and other loans that provided lower initial monthly payments.
+Many of FHA's traditional borrowers - low-wealth families with minimal funds for a downpayment - left FHA during the housing boom for subprime and other loans that provided lower initial monthly payments and more lenient credit requirements such as limited or no documentation.
 As the housing markets heated up, FHA's fully documented underwriting was perceived as overly onerous and bureaucratic.
 From 2003 until 2007, FHA's share of the mortgage market hovered between two and seven percent.
 Its flagship 30-year fixed-rate mortgage was shunned by many borrowers looking for lower initial mortgage payments.
 In addition to FHA's more stringent underwriting standards, there was a general belief by many market participants, lenders and borrowers alike, that FHA-insured loans were too time-consuming, expensive, and complicated compared to conventional or subprime loans.
 As a result, FHA was not the first choice for many real estate borrowers, brokers and lenders.

 During this explosion of subprime lending, FHA was further weighed down by seller-funded downpayment assistance programs, which proved to be extremely costly to the MMI Fund.
-These programs often resulted in inflated property values and real loan-to-values in excess of 100 percent.
+These programs often resulted in inflated property values and real loan-to-values (LTVs) in excess of 100 percent.
 These seller-funded downpayment assistance program loans have performed two to three times worse than typical FHA-insured loans, and still represent an expected drain on the Fund of about \$15 billion in the years ahead.
 The Actuary estimates that if seller-funded downpayment loans were not in FHA's portfolio, the net economic value of the MMI Fund would be positive \$1.77 billion.

 As the housing market began to tumble in 2007, the private label market contracted precipitously and lenders began to shift as much production as possible to FHA, Fannie Mae, and Freddie Mac.
-The Economic Stimulus Act of 2008 increased both conventional and FHA loan limits throughout the country and especially in high-cost areas.
+The Economic Stimulus Act of 2008 increased both conventional and FHA loan limits throughout the country, especially in high-cost areas.
 Approximately 75 of the highest cost counties in the nation saw the FHA loan limits more than double from \$362,790 to \$729,750.
 Another 500 counties had new loan limits set between \$280,000 and \$729,750.
-The remaining 2,500 counties had new loan limits of \$280,000, up from \$200,000.
+The remaining 2.500 counties had new loan limits of \$280,000, up from \$200,000.
 The once dormant FHA experienced high demand from coast to coast.
-At the height of the housing crisis
+At the height of the housing crisis in 2009, government loans accounted for over 40 percent of the purchase market compared to 34 percent today.
+Most of these loans were FHA-insured.
+Importantly, unlike the private sector and the government sponsored enterprises (GSEs), FHA moved slowly to tighten its credit standards, even though the agency was partly shielded by lenders making their own decisions to put credit overlays on FHA-insured loans to mitigate risk.
+Even with these actions, in performing this countercyclical role, FHA's post-crisis books-of-business - 2008 and 2009 vintage loans- continue to show very significant losses, as reflected in the FY 2012 Actuarial Review.